trevorhanus/dynaflo/docs/items/putItem.md

-Creates a new item, or replaces an old item with a new item by delegating to [AWS.DynamoDB.DocumentClient.put()](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property)
+Creates a new item, or replaces an old item with a new item.

 **Command Syntax**

 ```
 table.put(item: Object)
 ```